dadrian/dadrian.io/content/blog/posts/exe-github.md

 I was surprised that I could SSH into exe.dev despite never telling them what my public key was.
-Conveniently, they explain it to you in the control plane shell you get when you log in---when I created my account with Google OIDC, exe.dev took my email and [looked up the Github account](github-davidcadrian-email) for it, and then used that to [look up my public keys](https://github.com/dadrian.keys).
+Conveniently, they explain it to you in the control plane shell you get when you log in---when I created my account with Google OIDC, exe.dev took my email and [looked up the GitHub account][github-davidcadrian-email] for it, and then used that to [look up my public keys][github-dadrian-keys].
 You can do it, too!
 The links in the previous sentence are literally to the endpoints that give you this information for my email.
 These endpoints are accessible without authentication[^2].
 This isn't that novel, but it is clever.
-This does mean that if you use `IdentitiesOnly yes` in your SSH config for `Host *`, or have a custom `IdentityFile` you use for `Host github.com`, you'll still have to explicitly configure _offering_ the same key that you use with Github.
+This does mean that if you use `IdentitiesOnly yes` in your SSH config for `Host *`, or have a custom `IdentityFile` you use for `Host github.com`, you'll still have to explicitly configure _offering_ the same key that you use with GitHub.
 But that's already on you for wanting to configure IdentityFile[^3].

-## Github Integration
+## GitHub Integration

-exe.dev also has a [Github Integration][exe-github-docs], which, once enabled in the dashboard via an OAuth flow, allows you to clone private repositories from your exe.dev VMs, without configuring anything other than the initial git clone.
-I initially assumed this put some credentials somewhere on the VM via whatever base image they were using, however it turns out this is not the case.
+exe.dev also has a [GitHub Integration][exe-github-docs], which, once enabled in the dashboard via an OAuth flow, allows you to clone private repositories from your exe.dev VMs, without configuring anything other than the initial git clone.
+I initially assumed this put some credentials somewhere on the VM via whatever base image they were using; however, it turns out this is not the case.

-The key trick that exe.dev plays to make this work, is that they replace the hostname for Github with a proxy that is local to your VM.
+The key trick that exe.dev plays to make this work is that they replace the hostname for GitHub with a proxy that is local to your VM.
 So instead of running `git clone git@github.com:...`, you run `git clone my-integration-name.int.exe.dev`.
 You might say this is cheating---didn't I just say there was no configuration?
-Yes, but it's the _same_ configuration you'd be doing for Github as well---if you're going to clone a repository, you have to provide the URL of the host you're cloning from at some point.
+Yes, but it's the _same_ configuration you'd be doing for GitHub as well---if you're going to clone a repository, you have to provide the URL of the host you're cloning from at some point.
 Credit to exe.dev for using the one pre-existing and necessary joint and figuring out how to build off of it.

 Having not seen any of their code, let's dive into how I assume this works.

-- The hostname `int.exe.eyz` doesn't exist and doesn't even have an NS.
+- The hostname `int.exe.xyz` doesn't exist and doesn't even have an NS.
 However, we can assume that `int` is short for integration, and all subdomains of it point to RFC 1918 space that has some sort of meaning when accessed from an exe.dev VM, because...